-The lengths of factoring contracts vary.
+The lengths of invoice factoring contracts vary.
 Some contracts last for only three months, some go for six months and others cover multiple years.
 You should always seek clarity on the length of service before you get into any factoring agreement.

 Most factoring companies advance you at least 70 percent of the total invoice amount.
 The amount of cash sent is based on variables like customer’s creditworthiness, volume and paying trends.

-Most factoring agreements stipulate the volume of commitment.
+Most invoice factoring agreements stipulate the volume of commitment.
 To get the best terms for your business– low factoring fees and high advance rates – you can commit to factor an agreed volume of invoices.

 Factoring fees vary based on volume, size of invoice, customer trends, industry and other variables.
 Some factoring companies demand a flat fee while others charge a factoring fee in addition to charges for their support and administrative services.
 Be clear on the fees before you enter any factoring agreement.

-Types of Invoice Factoring Companies
+Types of Factoring Companies